coredao-org/CoreDAO-Docs/docs/FAQs/core-faqs.md

 Core Foundation advocates open source project building and hence all of Core's codebases are available for community use.
 You can find Core blockchain’s codebase and other developer tools on the [official GitHub account of Core](https://github.com/coredao-org).

-### 2. What are Core Chain’s official communication channels?
+### 2. What are the official communication channels?

 * **Telegram:** [https://t.me/CoreDAOTelegram](https://t.me/CoreDAOTelegram)
 * **Discord:** [https://discord.com/invite/coredaoofficial](https://discord.com/invite/coredaoofficial)